UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 # Encounters

 ## Surprise
 To determine surprise, roll a d6 for each side that is unaware of their enemies.
-On a 5+, they are surprised.
+On a 1 or 2, they are surprised.
 If a side is surprised, they are unable to act in the first round of combat.

 Common situations where players may surprise monsters:
 - Bursting through a door on the first try.